leosdad/ft-slot-machine/README.md

 The slot machine is assembled with [fischertechnik](https://www.fischertechnik.de/en) parts.
 It has three reels and one payline.
 In addition to the ability to adjust the bet value, the player can lock one or two reels prior to a spin upon certain conditions.
 This introduces strategy elements that help to achieve the goal, which is to win hundreds of points in a finite number of spins.

-Despite the retro look, all operations are fully software-based.
+Despite the retro look, all operations are fully motorized and software-based.

 ## Controller

-The main controller is an Arduino Mega with two custom shields, one on top of the other.
+The main controller is an Arduino Mega with a custom two-layer shield.
 This arrangement is explained in more detail in the [fischertechnik community forum](https://forum.ftcommunity.de/viewtopic.php?f=8&t=8018).
 Additional information is available in the [docs](/docs) folder.

 ![Controller](docs/controller.jpg)